mcharouk/aws/DiscoveryDays/Generative AI Essentials for Technical and Business Decision Makers.md

 ## Team Success

+* Transparency
-* Transparency : for GenAI to display its sources
+  * for GenAI to display its sources
   * When building with SageMaker, use Clarify to explain the model
+  * be transparent to tell when AI is being used, how it works, risks associated
+  * transparency is also in audit trails.
+AWS AI services are all integrated with CloudTrail (Bedrock, Q for Developer, ...).
+Logs all intermediate steps when using Bedrock agents.
 * Security : encryption, data access (IAM), guardrails on PPI